satyawikananda/berita-indo-api/README.md

 - `/v1/suara/:type`:  Get specific news data by type news of SUARA News
 - `/v1/voa/`:  Get all news data of VOA Indonesia

-> Each API Endpoint have a query paramaters named 'title', and this query parameters will be usefull if you want to search the API data by the title.
+> Each API Endpoint have a query paramaters named 'title', and this query parameters will be useful if you want to search the API data by the title.

 ## To-do List